Fertility Partnership-recognized by the CDC in Atlanta as a top program.

 - a shared cycle-explained below

 A shared cycle is when a couple with an excellent egg supply goes through the IVF process and anonymously shares half of the mature eggs retrieved with a couple that is in need of eggs.
 Typically it is a younger couple who donates that needs IVF but cannot afford it.
 At Fertility Partnership we ask that the recipient couple cover half the price of the IVF of the donor cycle, the medications, and any laboratory expenses.
-And so, basically it is two couples splitting the cost of one IVF.
+And so, basically, it is two couples splitting the cost of one IVF.
 Using the other sources of eggs listed above, the clinic would have been reimbursed for 2 IVF cycles or 1 ½ in the case of frozen eggs from an egg bank and have earned significantly more money.
 In this scenario, each couple saves thousands of dollars.

-To expand the shared cycle concept: The donor gets vetted and worked up like any other donor for genetic, communicable, or psychological disease.
+To expand the shared cycle concept: The donor gets vetted and worked up like any other donor for a genetic, communicable, or psychological disease.
 The woman must be under 32 years old and have ample ovarian reserve based on ultrasound and blood test parameters.
 It is an anonymous process.
 At Fertility Partnership we require that at least six mature eggs be available to give to the recipient couple in order for the process to be completed.

 Probably the biggest disadvantage is that you cannot flip through a list of donors you would at the sperm or egg bank.
 If you want that option then you had better be of solid financial means.
-In other words your options and choices are limited compared to the others but you will save a lot of money.
+In other words, your options and choices are limited compared to the others but you will save a lot of money.
 At Fertility Partnership we will provide you with basic information such as race, this city, weight and height, education and some other details if you require them.

 At Fertility Partnership we’ve seen a rise in the number of shared cycles that we are doing over the last few years.
 Perhaps it is a result of changing economy but partially driven by us at our clinic.
 This is because frozen embryo transfer success rates are now as high or higher than fresh cycles.
 This has made the process of matching donors and recipients so much easier.
 We first focus on the donor and getting her eggs and make embryos for her.
 At the time of the egg retrieval, we split the eggs and we can then make embryos for a fresh transfer to the recipient (embryos from fresh donor eggs have absolutely the highest success rate or live birth rate of all scenarios).
 Or, if reality dictates it, we freeze those embryos for the recipient for later FET.